Welasco/ADDSSyncNestedGroups/README.md

-Sync Nested Group membership in a single ADDS Group
+Sync nested group membership in a single ADDS Group
 ===================================================

 ## 1. Introduction
-Currently Azure Active Directory doesn't support Nest Group membership.
+Currently Azure Active Directory doesn't support nested group membership.
 You can get the details in the following reference:

 [Add support for nested groups in Azure AD (app access and provisioning, group-based licensing)](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/15718164-add-support-for-nested-groups-in-azure-ad-app-acc)